Zoho Recruit

 A side-by-side editorial comparison of Crelate and Employment Hero — release velocity, themes, recent moves, and the top alternatives to consider.

-Employment Hero's feed is Australian HR content marketing, not product releases
+Employment Hero's feed is an AI-in-HR content library, not a product changelog

 Other HR products tracked by Sparkpulse, ranked by recent ship velocity.
 Each card links to a full editorial trajectory and lets you pivot into a head-to-head comparison with either Crelate or Employment Hero.